PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## Documentation and Demos Get Out of Date

-Sometimes the documenation doesn't match exactly the version of the code you're running.
+Sometimes the documentation doesn't match exactly the version of the code you're running.
 Sometimes demo programs haven't been updated to match a change made to the SDK.
 Things don't happen simultaneously generally speaking.
 So, it may very well be that you find an error or inconsistency or something no longer works with the latest version of an external library.

 If you've found one of these problems, and you've searched to make sure it's not a simple mistake on your part, then by ALL means log an Issue on the GitHub.
 Don't be afraid to report problems if you've taken the simple steps of checking out the docs first.